Wentworth–Coolidge Mansion: The Formal Wing

-This room's most prominent enrichment, the fireplace surround and overmantel, is also a political statement.
-It is (for its place and time) a lavish British-style neo-Palladian enframement featuring caryatids, overmantel panel, and rich floral carving.
+This room's most prominent enrichment, the fireplace surround and overmantel, is (for its place and time) a lavish British-style neo-Palladian enframement featuring caryatids, overmantel panel, and rich floral carving.
 It is a partial copy of a fireplace in the Stone Hall at Houghton Hall, Norfolk, Great Britain, as filtered through a British pattern book, either William Kent's own folio, The Designs of Inigo Jones of 1727, or Edward Hoppus' less costly book The Gentleman's and Builder's Repository of 1738, which contained copies of plates in Kent's book.
 Houghton Hall was the immense neo-Palladian country seat of Sir Robert Walpole, first prime minister of Britain.
 Replication of the mantelpiece from that house, one among many to choose from in a pattern book, suggest that Wentworth was consciously connecting himself with the hierarchy of British government.

 Architectural analysis of the room indicated the former presence of two "beaufaits", buffets or corner cupboards with backsplashes.
 Analysis shows there were five of these in the house, of which a single original survives, from which the missing ones were reproduced in the 1960s.
 Their former presence indicates an anticipated use of this room for entertainment.
 Their design - half height with a splashback - is unique to this house.

 Although no evidence supports the use of the room as a council chamber, the room was furnished in the 1980s to suggest a council meeting with reproductions of local eighteenth-century furniture — two tables draped with scarlet baize and a suite of chairs.
 Modern American and New Hampshire flags stand in the corner, making a suitable setting for a few modern council meetings in this room that were believed to revive an old practice that seems never to have existed.
 Those few meetings were, in effect, a continuation of the Colonial Revival, not a revival or recreation of colonial practice.

 The next room in this formal wing is long and narrow, with tall windows overlooking the water.
 It has no fireplace, suggesting its use as a seasonal room, perhaps a summer parlor.
 Its two beaufaits confirm its intended use for entertainment, but no further clue exists.
 Its long shape and two small auxiliary rooms suggest its possible use as a ballroom, suited to the long-ways or contradancing that prevailed in this region at the time.
 The small auxiliary rooms are often interpreted as card rooms or ladies' and gentlemen's cloak rooms.
 Such an arrangement of smaller rooms off ballrooms survives in the extant eighteen-century ballrooms in Portsmouth, as at the Stoodley's Tavern of 1761 and the William Pitt Tavern of 1766 (with its third-floor room that served multiple purposes, including masonic lodge, auctions, and entertainments).
 A similar arrangement appeared at the no-longer-extant Portsmouth Assembly House built in 1771.